underanalyzed/underanalyzed.github.io/_posts/2015-10-01-reconfiguring-and-repointing-deployment-models-in-vcenter-server-6-0-update-1.md

 Now, what if we wanted to repoint this vCenter Server instance to use an alternate external Platform Services Controller in the <strong><em>same site</em></strong>?
 For example, to quickly recover from an external platform services controller failure and/or distribute load to alternate nodes that are in the same SSO domain.

-While we could do this in vCenter Server 6.0 following <a href="http://kb.vmware.com/2113917" target="_blank">KB 2113917</a>, we’ve made it easier in 6.0 Update 1 with a bit of automation.
+While we could do this in vCenter Server 6.0 following <a href="http://kb.vmware.com/2113917" >KB 2113917</a>, we’ve made it easier in 6.0 Update 1 with a bit of automation.
 The repoint namespace just wraps the service-control and vmafd-cli command into a nice little package with some validation logic – so again, it is what we are already doing in KB 2113917, but automated for you.

 Let’s return to the BASH shell in the appliance first and see how it’s done.